 In the changing educational environment, there will be many exciting challenges ahead.
 The schools need to work more closely together and develop ever stronger links with all our stakeholders.
 They are well supported by the new governing body, parents and staff.

-I would encourage you to visit our schools in advance of your application and see for yourself how we work together to ensure the best possible outcomes for our children.
-Such a visit is not part of the selection process, and whether or not applicants have visited will not influence the final outcome.
+Most likely it will not be possible to visit our schools in advance of your application and we will seek other ways of demonstrating how we work together to ensure the best possible outcomes for our children.
+In any case, such a visit is not part of the selection process, and whether or not applicants have visited will not influence the final outcome.

-If you would like the opportunity to visit, please email Steve Cooper who has been engaged to support us with recruitment to this key role.
+If you have any specific enquiries relating to the schools' buildings, layouts, etc., please email Steve Cooper - Steve Cooper - who has been engaged to support us with recruitment to this key role.